seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **PANDARUS**
 Is this the generation of love? hot blood, hot
 thoughts, and hot deeds?
 Why, they are vipers:
 is love a generation of vipers?
-Sweet lord, who’s
+Sweet lord, who's
 a-field to-day?

 **PARIS**